punklibrarian/ArduFrauenfelderCNC/README.md

 **For license information refer to the attached README.md file in the 'mill' folder**

 The 'controller' folder within this repository has all the files needed to create the controller board.
+It has 'gerber', 'EAGLE' (split into two folders for the two different boards), 'eagleUp' and 'KiCad' (split into two folders for the two different boards) folders.

-It has 'gerber', 'EAGLE', 'eagleUp' and 'KiCad' folders. **For license information refer to the attached README.md file in the 'controller' folder**
+**For license information refer to the attached README.md file in the 'controller' folder**